Kuadrant/authorino/docs/architecture.md

 Access control enforcement based on rules defined in the Kubernetes authorization system (e.g. as `ClusterRole` and `ClusterRoleBinding` resources of Kubernetes RBAC authorization).

-Authorino issues a [SubjectAccessReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#subjectaccessreview-v1-authorization-k8s-io) inquiry checking with the underlying Kubernetes cluster whether the user can access the requested HTTP method (verb) and path ("non-resource URLs").
+Authorino issues a [SubjectAccessReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#subjectaccessreview-v1-authorization-k8s-io) inquiry checking with the underlying Kubernetes cluster whether the user can access the requested API resouce.
+It can be used with `resourceAttributes` or `nonResourceAttributes` (the latter inferring HTTP verb and method from the original request).

 The user can be specified as a fixed value or pattern to fetch from the Authorization JSON.
 An array of required groups can as well be specified.